AbdullahMubasharVirk/Music-Playlist-Manager/README.md

 User Features:

-Register and log in with personal accounts.
+1.Register and log in with personal accounts.

-Create, edit, and delete playlists.
+2.Create, edit, and delete playlists.

-Add or remove songs from playlists.
+3.Add or remove songs from playlists.

-Control playlist privacy (public/private).
+4.Control playlist privacy (public/private).

 Admin Features:

-Access an Admin Panel via a secure two-step authentication process.
+1.Access an Admin Panel via a secure two-step authentication process.

-Admin login: Username: admin | Password: admin
+2.Admin login: Username: admin | Password: admin

-Admin Panel password: Admin123
+3.Admin Panel password: Admin123

-View all users, playlists, and songs.
+4.View all users, playlists, and songs.

-Delete users or playlists.
+5.Delete users or playlists.

-Change the privacy status of playlists.
+6.Change the privacy status of playlists.

 Technologies Used: